 The operating temperature is determined by a number of factors.
-If the Data Acquisition Processor is operated inside a personal computer, the operating temperature is affected by the number of expansion boards, power supply loading, fan efficiency, etc.
+If the Data Acquisition Processor is operated inside a personal computer, the operating temperature is affected by the number of expansion boards, power supply rating, fan efficiency, etc.

 Component drift depends on total operating time of the unit as well as the number of times the unit has been powered up and down.
+Typically drift over time periods less than one year are insignificant.